 Alternatives to a pay raise

-If your salary is already above market value or your employer is not in a position to offer a pay raise right now, you can try asking for other perks and benefits.
+If your salary is already above market value or your employer is not in a position to offer a pay raise right now, you can try asking for employee perks and benefits.

 The Salary Guide points out that public accounting firms haven’t historically been places that allow a healthy work-life balance, but that’s changing as employers work harder to retain top talent.
 Depending on your situation, you could request additional time off, a flexible work schedule or a few days a week of working from home.